-This recommended practice is intended to serve as a procedure to verify the design specifications or vender claims of any PEM (Proton Exchange Membrane) type fuel cell stack sub-system for automotive applications.
-In this document, definitions, specifications, and methods for the performance characterization of the fuel cell stack sub-system are provided.
-The performance characterization includes evaluating electrical outputs and controlling fluid inputs and outputs based on the test boundary defined in this document.
+This recommended practice is intended to serve as a procedure to verify the functional performance, design specifications or vendor claims of any PEM (Proton Exchange Membrane) type fuel cell stack sub-system for automotive applications.
+In this document, definitions, specifications, and methods for the functional performance characterization of the fuel cell stack sub-system are provided.
+The functional performance characterization includes evaluating electrical outputs and controlling fluid inputs and outputs based on the test boundary defined in this document.

-In this recommended practice, a typical fuel cell stack sub-system includes the following:
+In this document, a fuel cell stack sub-system is defined to include the following:

-- (MEA), current collectors, separator plates, cooling plates, manifolds, and a supporting structure.
+Fuel cell stack(s) – An assembly of membrane electrode assemblies (MEA), current collectors, separator plates, cooling plates, manifolds, and a supporting structure.

-- Connections for conducting fuels, oxidants, and exhausts.
+Connections for conducting fuels, oxidants, cooling media, inert gases and exhausts.

 Electrical connections for the power delivered by the stack sub-system.